 Smart Oil and Gas

-Oil and gas companies use raw natural resources and through a series of complex processes, convert those raw materials into various forms of fuel that provide the energy we need to exist in today’s world.
+Oil and gas companies use natural resources and through a series of complex processes, convert those raw materials into various forms of fuel that provide the energy we need to exist in today’s world.
 The processing plants that are utilized by these companies represent a large and extensive infrastructure investment that is physically at a fixed location.
-Maximizing the efficiencies of these investments requires these assets are operated at peak efficiency even though the source of the natural materials they need may not be conveniently located.
+Maximizing the efficiencies of these investments requires these assets to be operated at peak efficiency even though the source of the natural materials they need may not be conveniently located.
 Oil and gas companies have exploration groups spread throughout the world constantly looking for sources of natural resources.
 Once these resources are found, a complex network of ecosystem partners is utilized to extract and transport the natural resources to centralized processing plants.
 After processing, an equally complex network of distribution partners must be utilized to move the product to market.
-Because if i3’s focus on the creation of an active data fabric that allows data to flow between partners involved in the process, efficiencies can be maximized and the data distribution network can be changed as partners adjust and adapt to account for current market conditions.
+Because of i3’s focus on the creation of an active data fabric that allows information to flow between partners involved in the process, efficiencies can be maximized and the distribution network can be changed as partners adjust and adapt to account for current market conditions.

 As these companies begin to look beyond oil and gas to find new and environmentally friendly forms of energy, their production and distribution processes will change but their dependence on information for research, exploration, production, and distribution will remain constant.
 Under certain scenarios, it is even possible that these transformational changes will result in creating an environment where the information assets of these companies will become more valuable than the raw materials that drove the historic evolution of these companies.